3 Veterans Rehab Centers In Newark, NJ (VA, Tricare)

 To gain access to veterans benefits, vets must first apply through the VA.gov website, their VA regional office, or through a veterans service officer.

-Substance Abuse Treatment Covered By Tricare
+Substance Use Disorder Treatment Covered By Tricare

 Tricare is a federally funded health insurance program for active duty military, retired veterans, eligible family members and other dependents.